Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/admin/user-management/managing-organizations-in-your-enterprise/adding-people-to-teams.md

   - /enterprise/admin/guides/user-management/adding-or-inviting-people-to-teams/
   - /enterprise/admin/user-management/adding-people-to-teams
   - /admin/user-management/adding-people-to-teams
-intro: 'Once a team has been created, organization admins can add users from {% data variables.product.product_location %} to the team and determine which repositories they have access to.'
+intro: "Once a team has been created, organization admins can add users from {% data variables.product.product_location %} to the team and determine which repositories they have access to."
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Access management